mendersoftware/integration/cluster-setup.md

 Opening kubernetes service default/mender-api-gateway in default browser...
 ```

-NOTE: due to API gateway redirect, the browser will be first directed to the
+**NOTE**: due to API gateway redirect, the browser will be first directed to the
 correct address and then redirected to port 8080 which may or may not work on a
 particular setup.
 To workaround this problem first inspect details of
 `mender-api-gateway`: